cdzombak/OpenList/README.md

 * paste a list of URLs (or search terms) into a popup, then open them all in new tabs
 * get a list of all tabs in the current window

-The name should probably be changed to somthing like TabsList, but that's a lot of effort.
+The name should probably be changed to something like TabsList, but that's a lot of effort.

 ## Download/Install